GATE Exam Pattern 2023

 GATE Paper Pattern For Geology and Geophysics (GG)

-The GATE exam pattern 2023 for Geology and Geophysics consists of three sections- General Aptitude, Part A, and Part B. Part B is further divided into two sections- Section 1 (Geology) and Section 2 (Geophysics).
-The sectional weightage of the exam is mentioned below.
+The GATE exam pattern 2024 for Geology and Geophysics consists of three sections- General Aptitude, Part A, and Part B. Part B is further divided into two sections- Section 1 (Geology) and Section 2 (Geophysics), check more detail below:

 Sections | Sub-section | Number of Questions | Marks of Question | Total Marks |